Welcome to Staysafe Industry Training

 Inclusiveness: by including people who might otherwise be excluded or marginalized, such as those who have physical or mental disabilities and members of minority groups.

-Staysafe is keen to hear from local businesses all around Australia who perceive a need in their community for accredited training.
-We welcome the opportunity to partner with local businesses in urban, rural and remote communities to close training gaps in your local market.
+We welcome partnerships in urban, rural and remote communities to close training gaps in your local market.
 We want to be proactive in providing a service to your community.

 Audit services – what price do you put on compliance?